FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 ## Actions

 On every turn a player has 3 actions.
-There are 2 types of actions possible:
+There are 2 types of actions available:

 - [Move](#move)
 - [Recruit](#recruit)